halvisg/Master_thesis_VANET_testbed/README.md

 ### 1. Initialize simulated UAVs
 ArduPilot provides a script called *sim_vehicle.py*, that initializes an instance of MAVProxy

 Again, from the ardupilot folder run the following command to start the first drone:

+***Note*** that the first time a drone is initialized with ArduPilot SITL, it will take some time to compile needed libraries.
+Please be patient.

 ```console
 foo@bar:~$ Tools/autotest/sim_vehicle.py -L UDD -v ArduCopter --console --add-param-file Tools/autotest/default_params/drone1.parm -I1 --out=tcpin:0.0.0.0:8901 --out=127.0.0.1:9001